 If the manager does not know right away, we will typically find another restaurant.
-I want to be sure the entire staff has a clear understanding of food allergies, and what food they have in the kitchen.
+I want to be sure the entire staff has a clear understanding of food allergies and their food in the kitchen.

 STEP 6: Educate family and friends:

-Take the time to share this article with family and friends so they can better understand your action plan.
+Take the time to share this article with family and friends to understand your action plan better.

 Allow the family to practice with the demo EpiPen and other auto-injectors.

-Share your restaurant plan so they can help understand the plan when you are visiting.
+Share your restaurant plan so they can help you understand the plan when you are visiting.

 Share stories you have read about what has happened to other children that have been exposed to food allergies.